(Editor’s note: This is a commentary I wrote a few years ago and post every year at this time.)

 Two days later, on July 4th, the Continental Congress would approve the actual document, the Declaration of Independence.

-John Adams was right about it being time for the colonies to unite and split from England.
+John Adams was right about the time for the colonies to unite and split from England.
 He was right about the cost of independence in “toil, blood and treasure.”
 But Adams believed the celebrations by future generations of the historic day when this great nation was born would be not on July 4th, but two days earlier.

-He wrote to Abigail it would be “The Second day of July 1776 (that) will be the most memorable… in the history of America.”
+He wrote to Abigail it would be “The Second day of July 1776 (that) will be the most memorable…in the history of America.”